Bitpainter75/FerrumPix/README.md

 - Brush, transparent eraser, blur/smudge, clone stamp and repair brush tools.
 The brush picker offers 13 variants — soft round, pencil, marker, grainy acrylic, sandpaper, smudge, spatter, charcoal, crayon, airbrush, calligraphy, stipple and watercolor.
 - Rectangle, ellipse, lasso and magic wand selections.
 Selections are shown as marching ants, masks as a red overlay.
 - A separate mask tool with a mask brush (adjustable soft edge, add/subtract painting) and two masks you drag onto the image: a linear gradient that runs a correction out along the drag direction, and a radial one that fades it from a centre, invertible so it acts outside instead of inside.
 Gradient masks are stored as their geometry, not as painted pixels, so their handles, transition width, angle and — for the radial one — its ellipse can be changed at any time.
-- Copy the adjustments of one image (Adjust, Colour, Details, Effects) and paste them onto another; crop, size, objects and masks are deliberately left out.
-The copy survives restarts.
+- Save the current sliders under a name in the *Adjustments* group of the *Adjust* tool and apply them to any other image later — the usual way to develop a series consistently.
+Adjust, Colour, Details and Effects travel; crop, size, objects and masks are deliberately left out, because they belong to one particular picture.
+Any number of sets can be kept, saving under an existing name replaces that one, and the list survives restarts.
 - Turn a selection or mask into a correction layer whose adjustment applies only inside it.
 The fill tool fills a selection layer with a solid colour or a linear/radial gradient; on a mask layer the fill's brightness grades how strongly the adjustment applies across the mask — and stays editable afterwards.
 - Per object editing with opacity, blend modes, shadows, glow and transform controls.
 - A toggleable Layers panel with the full object stack: per-layer visibility, opacity, blend mode, drag-and-drop reorder, rename (double-click or F2), rasterize (bake a layer into the image so retouching can work on its pixels) and delete, plus the base image as a hideable background layer.
 Selection and mask correction layers appear with their own name and icon, and every layer's actions are available from the footer or a right-click context menu.
 Object layers can be grouped (Ctrl+G): a group is one named, collapsible row with its own visibility switch, and picking any member selects the whole group so it moves, scales, rotates and flips as one.
 - A native project format (`.fpx`): *Save as…* can bundle the whole edit — adjustments, layer stack and the baked working image — so it can be reopened and continued.
 Adjustments and object layers stay editable after reopening; retouching, brush strokes and rasterized layers are baked into the image (undo covers them only within the session). `.fpx` projects show up in the gallery, viewer and fullscreen like any image.
+The gallery can write them too: `.fpx` is one of the target formats in *Export to* and for a collage, so a batch result or a finished collage stays open for further work instead of being a final picture.
+A project is a local file, so it is not offered when the export target is Immich.

 ### RAW and Photoshop files